StyXman/ayrton/README.md

 (semi) transparent remote execution.
 This is achieved with the following construct:

     a= 42
-    with ssh ('localhost') as streams:
+    with remote ('localhost') as streams:
         foo= input ()
         print (foo)
         # we can also access variables already in the scope